The Process

-- You can watch the recording (46mins) of the first part of the assembly and then take part by voting on the ideas generated from the small breakout room discussions.
+You can watch the recording (46mins) of the first part of the assembly.
+This recording allowed anyone who could not attend the Zoom-based assembly to take part subsequently, voting on the ideas generated via Polis.

 Links shared during the assembly

-During the first part of the assembly we heard from a variety of XRUK teams and they shared a number of links to help you learn more about their work:
+The first part of the movement assembly saw a variety of speakers from XRUK teams.
+The following links were shared to help people learn more about those team's work:

 - Outreach